Mill Neck Manor School for the Deaf

 Health Screenings and Temperature Checks for Staff and School Visitors

-Prior to entering any campus building, each staff member is required to daily complete a confidential health screening form with the same five questions noted earlier either online or physically hand in a signed form upon arrival.
+Prior to entering any campus building, each staff member is required to daily complete a confidential health screening form with the same six questions noted earlier either online or physically hand in a signed form upon arrival.
 All staff will be wearing a face mask, have their temperature checked and sanitize their hands upon arriving on campus and before they enter a building.
 If a staff member has reported in the affirmative to any of the five items on the form, he/she must remain home and contact the Human Resources office for additional direction.

 Should a staff person display a temperature above 100.4 F at work or show other symptoms,